About

 The hard part of AI systems isn't the model.
 It's the data, the access controls, the evaluation, and the delivery.
 Anyone can connect an API.
 Getting a system to behave reliably, cheaply, and safely at scale is the problem worth solving.

-I don't think you need a large agency for this.
+I don't think you need a large agency for either problem.
 You need one senior engineer who has done it before, who will tell you when something is a bad idea, and who will still be reachable when something breaks after launch.

 How I show up